-Calstone College will allow students only one change of major.
+Calstone College will allow students only one change of program.

-Calstone College requires students to file a change of major form with the administration office.
+Calstone College requires students to file a change of program form with the administration office.

-It is not considered a change of majors to change from a day program to an evening program of the same major, and to change from an AA program to a BA program for the same major.
+It is not considered a change of programs to change from a day program to an evening program of the same program.

 Academic Online Progress Monitor

-Calstone College Student Information System gives you access to a detailed look at your progress toward the completion of your degree requirements.
+Calstone College Student Information System gives you access to a detailed look at your progress toward the completion of your program requirements.
 It itemizes completed and in-progress Calstone College coursework, accepted transfer coursework, test credit information and shows requirements that have been completed and those that have not yet been satisfied.
-It will show your major, minor, and double-major requirements.
+It will show your program requirements.

 Use Calstone College Student Information System: